userdotcs/AllTerm/README.md

 # AllTerm
 AllTerm have this commands:
-- mkd
-- exit
-- back

-'mkd' allows you to select files from the folder.
+- 'mkd' allows you to select files from the folder.
+- 'mkdl' takes you to the desired location with the help of a long name.
+- 'exit' will close the program.
-'back' allows to go to the parent directory.
+- 'back' allows to go to the parent directory.
-'exit' will close the program.

 # How to improve Allterm?
 Improving AllTerm is quite simple.
 If you derive the command you want from 'Command' and add it to the list, you can use the command with the program. *Designed for single-word commands only.*